Eve Biddle: Work

 In July 2022, Biddle’s work was included in the exhibition “Mary Ann Unger: To Shape a Moon from Bone” at Williams College Museum of Art.
 The show was reviewed in Frieze, Artforum and Sculpture Magazine.

-She was the subject of a two person show with her mom’s work, the artist Mary Ann Unger, in January of 2023 at Davidson Gallery.
+She was the subject of a two person show with her mom’s work, the artist Mary Ann Unger, in January 2023 at Davidson Gallery.

 With her husband, Joshua Frankel, she has created large-scale murals like Queens is the Future and digital art, including "Thanks," a digital billboard visible from Truck Route 9 in Kearny, New Jersey thanking essential workers for their efforts during the COVID-19 pandemic.

 The Wassaic Project, of which Biddle is a co-founder and co-director, has been in operation since 2008 in the hamlet of Wassaic within the town of Amenia, New York.
 Artforum has described the Wassaic Project as a "surprisingly ambitious exhibition and residency complex."